 - “Actuaries estimate that real returns on bonds over the next 25 years will average between 1 and 1.6 per cent depending upon the term of the bond”.

-So, back to the question, what should you put in your TFSA for 2016?
-Consider these options.
+So, back to the question, what should you put in your TFSA?
+Consider these great options.

 - Canadian Dividend Paying Stocks